Join Us to End Clothing Insecurity

 Help end Clothing Insecurity!
 Financial support from individuals, families, and companies sustains our work year round.
 Just $33 serves one child head to toe.

-We work with tens of thousands of families, individuals, community groups, and corporate volunteers in our Giving Factories® and at community-based events to provide more than 500,000 packages of essential items to children every year.
+We work with tens of thousands of families, individuals, community groups, and corporate volunteers in our Giving Factories® and at community-based events to provide 1M packages of clothing and essential items to children every year.
 Join us to help in your community!

 Learn How You Can Help